talama/talama.dev/src/data/blog/_2025/_sokets_python/sockets_python_2.md

 In both instances the TCP handshake and the packet delivery over IP succeeded, the failure was entirely at the **application layer**.

-So what if we thought the client to speak HTTP, even just a little?
+So what if we taught the client to speak HTTP, even just a little?

 ## The client learns some HTTP